Michael Baugh CDBC CPDT-KSA

-If your little dog has already bitten you will need to call in help from a qualified dog behavior consultant or veterinary behaviorist.
+- If your little dog has already bitten, you will need to call in help from a qualified dog behavior consultant or veterinary behaviorist.
 We have some relationship healing to do.
 The good news is these cases often resolve well.
-We just need to learn how to behave a bit better so that our dog can too.
+We just need to learn how to behave better so that our dog can too.

 Then, gently, pick her up.
 Give her some lovin’.
-Go ahead and put her in that cute handbag.
+Put her in that cute handbag.
 You two are a fabulous couple.

 Michael Baugh teaches dog training and behavior.
 His next dog will be a size small.
 He and his spouse, Tim, already have the sling carrier picked out.